containers/podman/docs/source/markdown/podman-build.1.md

 #### **--uts**=*how*

-Sets the configuration for UTS namespaces when the handling `RUN` instructions.
+Sets the configuration for UTS namespaces when handling `RUN` instructions.
 The configured value can be "" (the empty string) or "container" to indicate that a new UTS namespace should be created, or it can be "host" to indicate that the UTS namespace in which `podman` itself is being run should be reused,